httpie/cli/README.rst

     $ http --session=user1 -a user1:password httpbin.org/get X-Foo:Bar

-From now on, you can refer to the session by its name.
+From now on, you can refer to the session by its name (``user1``).
 When you choose to use the session again, any previously specified authentication or HTTP headers will automatically be set:

 .. code-block:: bash